-Fred Roggin is the award-winning weekday sports anchor for NBC4.
+Fred Roggin is the legendary, award-winning weekday sports anchor for NBC4.
 Joining the station in 1980, Roggin’s sports reports are featured weekdays at 6 p.m. and 11 p.m.
 A broadcasting icon in Southern California, Roggin has been part of the longest-running evening news team with legendary journalists Chuck Henry and Colleen Williams and Weathercaster Fritz Coleman, who recently retired.

 In addition to anchoring NBC4’s weekday sports news, Roggin is the host of ‘Going Roggin,’ a 30-minute sports commentary program that airs Saturdays at 3 p.m. and Sundays at 12 midnight, following the NBC4 News at 11 p.m.
 He is also the creator and host of ‘The Challenge,’ NBC4's live multi-platform half-hour post-game show, which immediately follows ’Sunday Night Football.’
 Roggin also hosts his own radio show on The Dodgers radio station AM 570, weekdays from 12 p.m. - 3 p.m.